Exercise Your Right To Vote

 Registering to Vote

 Voter registration can happen online, by mail or in person.
-To register to vote, a person must be a resident of Washington and be able to answer the following questions on the voter registration card:
+To register to vote, a person must be a resident of Washington, have a Washington Driver License, Permit, or Id or be able to use the last four digits of your Social Security number, and be able to answer the following questions on the voter registration card:

 In King County any registered voter who has not received their ballot for the election may actually print their own ballot and mail it in.
 The information is available here: Replacing a Ballot or Envelope.